 “Your money?
 It didn’t even get hard.”

-But this was not his submissive wife who would be scared of such things, “Don’t you accuse me of your lack of manhood, mister” she said in a firm voice that also had a threat in it.
+But this was not his submissive wife who would be scared of loud voice, “Don’t you accuse me of your lack of manhood, mister” she said in a firm voice that also had a threat in it.

 This brought Manoj to his senses and, anyway, he wasn’t the sort of man who would be given to passion for too long.
 He quickly accessed how it could turn into a scene.
 He took the wallet out of his pocket and paid the woman mumbling his grudges incoherently.